 What are pipeline programs?

-Pipeline programs are design to provide educational and career support to students belonging to racial/ethnic minorities or who have other challenges applying to or entering health professions programs.
+Pipeline programs are designed to provide educational and career support to students belonging to racial/ethnic minorities or who have other challenges applying to or entering health professions programs.
 A student might participate in a series of programs starting in secondary school through college and beyond.